 OpenCV (for "Open Computer Vision") is the Grand Daddy of image processing packages.
-You'll want to use this if computer vision is a significant part of your day-to-day career.
-It's not for the faint of heart, however: it's a C++ library with Python bindings, which means you have to install from source, and that can be painful depending on how (un)comfortable you are with compiling things from scratch.
+You'll want to use this if computer vision is a significant part of your day-to-day career; this is the Heaviest of the Heavy Hitters.